Does hearing loss cause dementia?

 What are the early symptoms of dementia?

 Dementia symptoms start subtly and can be hard to spot initially.
-Keep an eye out for the signs below to recognise dementia as early as possible.
+Watch for the signs below to recognise dementia as early as possible.

 - Progressive and frequent memory loss, especially related to recent events